SteveBarnett/human-centred/workshops/nztestingconf-2024.md

 - Your name 📛
 - Your email address 📧

----

-### Slides to put somewhere
+## Quotes

-- Sir Timbo quote
+Sir Timbo quote

-    - > “The power of the Web is in its universality.
+> “The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect.” -- Tim Berners-Lee

+Leonie quote

+ > "It doesn't have to be perfect, just a little bit better than yesterday" -- Leonie Watson